MorganRO8/LoA/README.md

 the recommended approach is to install it in its own conda environment.
 The `install_commands.txt` file includes the commands to create an environment named `DECIMER` and install the required packages.
 LoA will invoke this environment via `conda run` whenever SMILES extraction is requested.
+SMILES strings predicted from figures are inserted directly into the extracted text where the corresponding images were located.

 ## Troubleshooting